 - Destroyed infrastructure that makes travel difficult (dilapidated bridges, roads blocked with abandoned cars, etc.)

-- Results of extreme weather that make travel difficult (washed-out bridges, roads being blocked by fallen trees or mudslides, flooding caused by broken dams, etc.)
+- Weather-related damage that makes travel difficult (washed-out bridges, roads being blocked by fallen trees or mudslides, large swathes of burning land that must be circumvented, etc.)

 - Environmental factors that make leaving dangerous (air polluted with radiation or volcanic ash, an airborne disease, etc.)

-- Reaching one’s destination and being denied access
+- Reaching the destination and being denied access…

 Possible Fallout For the Protagonist if This Goal Is Not Met: